shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_minkowski_space.rst

 The :math:`♯♯` rotation tensor
 ------------------------------

+.. {{{

 .. _include_begin_♯♯_rotations:

-.. {{{

 General rotations can be expressed as linear combinations of rotations in each planes.
 For Minkowski space with 4 directions :math:`∂_t`, :math:`∂_x`, :math:`∂_y` and :math:`∂_t`, this result in 6 planes of rotations.
-Each plance is expressed as the wedge product :math:`∧` of basis vectors as :math:`∂_μ ∧ ∂_ν`.
-A rotation in spacetime is represented by the linear combination of all basis rotations in all six available planes.
+Each plance is expressed as the exterior product :math:`∧` of basis vectors as :math:`∂_μ ∧ ∂_ν`.
+Rotations in spacetime are expresssed as linear combination of basis rotations in the six available planes of rotations.

-.. topic:: Rotations in Minkowski Space
+.. topic:: Rotations in Minkowski space

    .. math::